Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 19 Mei 2025 16.31.51 UTC
+- WIB: Senin, 19 Mei 2025 17.33.31 UTC
-- WITA: Senin, 19 Mei 2025 17.31.51 UTC
+- WITA: Senin, 19 Mei 2025 18.33.31 UTC
-- WIT: Senin, 19 Mei 2025 18.31.51 UTC
+- WIT: Senin, 19 Mei 2025 19.33.31 UTC

 Kutipan Inspiratif:
-"There are only two ways to live your life.
-One is as though nothing is a miracle.
-The other is as though everything is a miracle"
+"Square has 4 ends triangle has 3 ends line has to ends life has one end but our friendship has no end!!!"

-Kategori: motivational
+Kategori: friendship